Biomaker/23_Focus-stacking-system-for-gametophyte-ferns/README.md

 Olympus Zuiko 200mm prime lens (available used only, as it is about 30 years old - about £70 on ebay)<br>
 M26X0.706 Mitutoyo microscope female thread to M55mm 55X0.75 adapter micrography (£11.48 on ebay)<br>
-10X Mitutoyo Plan Apo Infinity Corrected Long WD Objective (From Mitutoyo: £677.16)
+10X Mitutoyo Plan Apo Infinity Corrected Long WD Objective (From Mitutoyo: £677.16) Canon MP_E lens for magnifications under x5.

+A <a href="https://github.com/BioMakers/23_Focus-stacking-system-for-gametophyte-ferns/blob/master/optics"> is provided</a>.

+## Hardware for the lighting.

+The rig can be lit with natural light if long exposures are to be used, or with <a href="https://github.com/BioMakers/23_Focus-stacking-system-for-gametophyte-ferns/blob/master/lighting"flashes</a>, for shorter exposures that will stop any movement in the rig.
+My lighting equipment is as follows:

+Yongnuo YN-560 IV Flash Speedlite x3<br>
+Yongnuo YN560-TX Trigger - Wireless flash controller<br>
+14 x AA rechargeable batteries<br>
+A polystyrene cup to use as a diffuser.
+These are hard to come by now, but can be bought from ebay in sets of 25.

+## Bought software

+Helicon focus for stacking the images
+EOS Remote for focussing the camera and figuring out the camara settings.
+Adobe photoshop.

 ## Other bits